Vaccine Info

 TG4050 Cancer Vaccine Side Effects

-As of November 23, 2021, the vaccine has been well-tolerated, and no related Serious Adverse Events have been reported across the two studies.
+The vaccine has been well-tolerated since November 23, 2021, and no related Serious Adverse Events have been reported across the two studies.
 Adverse events are consistent with previous observations made with the MVA viral vector.
 They mainly consist of mild and transient symptoms, mostly injection site reactions.

 November 23, 2021 - Transgene and NEC Corporation announced positive preliminary immunogenicity and clinical data on TG4050, their jointly developed individualized neoantigen cancer vaccine.
 Positive initial data generated in the first six patients treated with TG4050 demonstrate the strong potential of this individualized immunotherapy in ovarian cancer and head and neck cancer: TG4050 induced robust anti-tumor cellular immune responses against multiple neoantigen targets in all evaluable patients (4/4); TG4050 monotherapy was also associated with the first signs of clinical activity.